Life As an Industrial Engineering Technician

 - Motion Study Analyst

-- Methods Time Analyst
+- Process Documentation and Methods Analyst

 The states with the most job growth for Industrial Engineering Technician are Utah, Alabama, and Montana.
 Watch out if you plan on working in Washington, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-Salary for an Industrial Engineering Technician
+What is the Average Salary of an Industrial Engineering Technician

 Industrial Engineering Technicians who work in Louisiana, New Mexico, or Oklahoma, make the highest salaries.